mb64/sel/README.md

 Everything is eagerly evaluated, unless it is quoted (`(quote (whatever))`).

-In list, each item is evaluated left-to-right, and then the head of the list is run with the tail as its arguments.
+In a list, each item is evaluated left-to-right, and then the head of the list is run with the tail as its arguments.

 Within a function, you can get the args using the `args` or `c[ad]+r-args`